 In alternative scene communities, the social groupings tend to revolve around one or two particular elements of the micro-society.
 Everyone who is within a particular group generally has a shared interest in a certain aspect of the alternative subculture and enjoy the same thread of involvement as each other.
 That's what draws them in.
 When an individual wishes to express themselves in a unique way that allows them to reject unwanted social boundaries or fashions, they find themselves in need of an outlet for that expression which allows them to be themselves in a way that is acceptable.
 Niche subcultural movements do this job, and provide stomping grounds for all kinds of alternatively minded people.

 Because everyone who gets involved with a particular subculture has a desire to express themselves in their own way, and to be a true individual among many, it is easily made difficult by clashing ideologies and personalities.
-The characters with the social capital will generally define the themes and mentalities which prevail in any established community.
+The characters with the most social capital will generally define the themes and mentalities which prevail in any established community.
 Because of this, a new fashion or subcultural theme manifests and puts pressure on the individual once more.
 This paradox of intent can often result in members feeling rejected, left out, or ignored, simply because their natural personality doesn't fit the general outlook of the majority in their chosen subculture.

 For media like music, it is the establishments that play the music which hold the social bubbles together.
 The artists themselves make the music they want to/are told to make and the people in the scene are then responsible for distributing it to the subcultures who enjoy it.
 The lyrics can often be instrumental in defining an audience, and if an artist sings mainly about one type of lifestyle, the music will naturally gravitate towards people who share that life.